 Leo Joseph Vallee was born in Carleton Place, Ontario, on 15 December 1923.
 His father worked in a spinning mill and raised Leo and his younger brother after his wife’s death in 1928.
-An active youth excelling in sports and outdoor activities, Leo attended schools in Carleton Place and Renfrew.
+As a youth, Leo excelled in sport and outdoor activities.
+He attended school in Carleton Place and Renfrew.

-In February 1940, at age 16, Rudy (an obvious nickname) joined the Lanark and Renfrew Scottish Regiment and soon attended his first summer camp in Petawawa.
-In the following March he enlisted in the Royal Canadian Artillery and trained at Peterborough and Petawawa.
+In February 1940, at age 16, he joined the Lanark and Renfrew Scottish Regiment and attended his first summer camp in Petawawa.
+The following March, he enlisted in the Royal Canadian Artillery and trained at Peterborough and Petawawa.
 The possibility of adventure, challenge and a broad general education appealed to young Gunner Vallee.

-In July 1941 he embarked as a member of the 14th Field Regiment RCA on the Empress of Canada, bound for Britain.
-During the three years he would spend with his unit preparing to invade France, he mastered the duties of driver, gun number, signaller and technical assistant as the unit learned to use its self-propelled howitzers.
+In July 1941, he embarked as a member of the 14th Field Regiment, RCA on the Empress of Canada, bound for Britain.
+During the three years spent with his unit preparing to invade France, he mastered the duties of a driver, gun number, signaller, and technical assistant, as the unit learned to use its self-propelled howitzers.

-He served in North-West Europe as a bombardier until hostilities ended, then volunteered for the Canadian Army Pacific Force.
-On repatriation he joined the 1st Canadian Field Artillery Battalion RCA, Petawawa, but never deployed to the theatre.
+He served in North-West Europe as a bombardier, until the hostilities ended.
+He then volunteered for the Canadian Army Pacific Force.
+On repatriation, he joined the 1st Canadian Field Artillery Battalion RCA, Petawawa, but never deployed to the theatre.

-In early 1947 he attended the Unit Air Transportability Course at the Joint Air School, Rivers, Manitoba, beginning a long association with airborne forces.
-He was posted to B Light Battery (Para) 1 RCHA as a Group III instructor in the spring of 1949, and qualified as a parachutist.
+In early 1947, he attended the Unit Air Transportability Course at the Joint Air School, Rivers, Manitoba, beginning a long association with airborne forces.
+He went to B Light Battery (Para) 1 RCHA, as a Group III instructor in the spring of 1949, qualifying as a parachutist.

-The following September he joined 2nd Field Regiment, Royal Canadian Horse Artillery as it prepared for service in Korea.
-In October 1950 he was sent to Korea with its Advance Water Party, but returned to Fort Lewis in December 1950, to rejoin the Regiment as it trained.
+The following September he joined the 2nd Field Regiment, Royal Canadian Horse Artillery as it prepared for service in Korea.
+In October 1950, he was sent to Korea with its Advance Water Party.
+He returned to Fort Lewis in December 1950, to rejoin the Regiment as it trained.

-After six months training at Fort Lewis, his unit boarded the American ship, General Edwin D. Patrick, arriving on 4 May 1951 in Pusan, Korea.
+After six months of training at Fort Lewis, his unit boarded the American ship, General Edwin D. Patrick, arriving on 4 May 1951 in Pusan, Korea.
 Now a Warrant Officer 2nd Class, he served in Korea until 27 December.
-Soon after he found himself at Shilo and the Gunner School once again.
-He qualified as a Field Branch Artillery Instructor (Group IV), and was posted to 1st Light Battery (Para) as Battery Sergeant Major.
+He found himself, once again, at Shilo and the Gunner School.
+He qualified as a Field Branch Artillery Instructor (Group IV) and went to 1st Light Battery (Para) as a Battery Sergeant Major.

-In late 1957, as part of the normal three-year rotation of regiments to the 4th Canadian Infantry Brigade Group serving with the British Army of the Rhine, Sergeant-Major Vallee, now with the British Drill and Duties Course and a three-month attachment to the Royal Horse Artillery under his belt, joined the 1st Regiment to serve as Battery Sergeant-Major (BSM) of B Battery.
+In late 1957, as part of the normal three-year rotation of regiments to the 4th Canadian Infantry Brigade Group with the British Army of the Rhine, Sergeant-Major Vallee, now with the British Drill and Duties Course and a three-month attachment to the Royal Horse Artillery under his belt, joined the 1st Regiment to serve as Battery Sergeant-Major (BSM) of B Battery.
 After three years in Europe, he returned to Petawawa’s 4th Regiment, Royal Canadian Horse Artillery where he became BSM of L Battery.
-In September 1963 he was promoted and appointed Regimental Sergeant-Major (RSM).
-After three busy years he again travelled West to join Manitoba District’s Instructional Staff, although he was soon attached to Canadian Forces Base Shilo.
-In January 1968 he returned to Eastern Ontario for employment at Canadian Forces Headquarters, Ottawa.
+In September 1963, he became Regimental Sergeant-Major (RSM).
+After three busy years, he again travelled West to join Manitoba District’s Instructional Staff, although he was soon attached to Canadian Forces Base Shilo.
+In January 1968, he returned to Eastern Ontario for employment at Canadian Forces Headquarters, Ottawa.

-His second appointment as RSM was made in November 1968, this time of the 1st Regiment, Royal Canadian Horse Artillery in Germany.
+In November 1968, he was RSM at 1st Regiment, Royal Canadian Horse Artillery in Germany.
 He played a key role in guiding the unit’s conversion from light towed to medium self-propelled guns.
-His experience of some 25 years and of service on similar equipment during the World War II provided valuable insight to the employment of the 155mm M109.
+His experience of 25 years and of service on similar equipment during World War II provided valuable insight into the employment of the 155mm M109.

-Chief Warrant Officer Vallee’s unique and significant contributions to The Royal Regiment, the Canadian Forces and to Canada were recognized in 1974 with his appointment as an Officer of the Order of Military Merit.
-He retired to pension on 30 December 1975 with 35 years service spanning two wars.
+In 1974, Canada recognized his unique contribution to The Royal Regiment with the Officer of the Order of Military Merit award.
+He retired to pension on 30 December 1975, with 35 years of service, spanning two wars.

-Chief Warrant Officer Vallee passed away in Ottawa in 2000.
+Chief Warrant Officer Vallee died in Ottawa in 2000.